Lyxnx/android-gradle-catalogs/README.md

 3. Adds the compose BOM for versioning to the dependencies
 4. Adds the compose runtime, ui, foundation, and tooling preview dependencies
 5. Sets up the dependencies for UI tests

+This plugin also adds the ability to generate compose compiler reports and compiler metrics by specifying a property in a project's properties file, or on the command line for a singular task:

+**For a singular task:**

+For compiler reports:
+`./gradlew :mymodule:assembleRelease -Pcatalogs.composeCompilerReports`

+or for metrics:
+`./gradlew :mymodule:assembleRelease -Pcatalogs.composeCompilerMetrics`

+Alternatively, both can be combined to generate both types, although compiler reports are much more useful than the metrics.

+**For a module:**

+To use in a singular module place the properties in each module's `gradle.properties` file or the global file to apply to all modules.

+In either way, the report/metric output directory can be configured using the `catalogs.composeCompilerReportsDir` property.

+Note that this property is relative to the current module.
+So placing it in the global properties file will result in that path being relative to the current module in the build process.

+If not given, it will default to `<current module>/build/compose-compiler-reports`

 ### Room Config